IrynaTsymbaliuk/Tracker/README.md

 **Weak Evidence Penalty**: If all evidence has confidence < 0.50, a 0.15 penalty is applied to prevent false positives.

 **Duration Summation**: All session durations are summed for total daily time.

+**App Tracking**: Both package names and human-readable app names are preserved for display.

 ### 3. Threshold Application
 Results below the minimum confidence threshold (default 0.50) are filtered out and marked as non-occurrences.